The Dorrs in France

 In 2008 I finally made contact with the Dorr family in France.
 An individual in France was doing research on another Dorr family and found our website.
 He provided the names of Louis' father and grandfather.
 Based on this information a distant cousin, Jacques Dorr, discovered the website and has provided a good amount of information on additional generations and general information about the family.

 There are indications that the first several generations used the spelling Dorre.
-The marriage certificate of Mathis Dorr, Louis' father, has the spelling of Dorr.
-The copy of the original handwritten birth act for Louis clearly uses the spelling Dorr.
+The marriage document of Mathis Dorr, Louis' father, has the spelling of Dorr.
+The copy of the original handwritten birth act for Louis, Mathis son, clearly uses the spelling Dorr.

-The first Dorr that we have recorded information for is Nicolas Dorr who was born about 1650.
-He was a farmer in Obervisse, France.
-It's in the Lorraine region in northeastern France and borders both Belgium and Germany.
+Nicolas Dorr who was born in 1663 is earliest known Dorre related to us.
+He was a farmer in Obervisse, France, in the Lorraine region in northeastern France and borders both Belgium and Germany.
 Nicolas married Catherine Decker in Boucheporn in 1703.
-They had five children, the second being Jean Jacques, who is in our lineage.
+They had five children, the second being Jean Jacques, 1711, who is in our lineage.

-Jean Pierre married twice, the second time to Catherine Elisabeth from Varsberg from whom we descend.
-During this time some of the Dorrs went into the cloth making field and evidently became well off.
+Jean Pierre married twice, the second time to Catherine Elisabeth Weber from Varsberg from whom we descend.
+During this time some of the Dorrs went into the clothmaking field and evidently became well off.
 Jean Pierre's brother, Nicolas, became the mayor of Varsberg.
 Mathieu (Mathis) was the last of 12 children.
-Jacques, who has provided much of the information, descends from Mathieu's older brother Jean Pierre.

-Louis' father, Mathis, was a cloth maker and apparently well off.
+Louis' father, Mathis, was a clothmaker and apparently the family was well off.
 Evidently Mathis moved to Morhange to establish his business.
 He was born in Varsberg but all of his children were born in Morhange.
 Louis' brother Victor moved to the city of Nancy and was also a cloth maker.
-He is the one who sent Louis money over the years that Louis was in America.
+He is the one who sent Louis money over the years when Louis was in America.

 Jacques sent a number of post card pictures of the Varsberg area.
 The following link shows a map of the area of France where the Dorrs lived.
 He also sent documents showing five generations in France.
 This link shows various pictures of France.